Why use an external antenna?

 Other options: A creative way to address many of these challenges is to go with a solution that has the cellular modem and antennas located in the same enclosure.
 Options for doing this include:

 - Place the router and a smaller external antenna such as the Peplink Mobility 42G Combo LTE/Wi-Fi/GPS Antenna in an unused satellite or TV antenna dome enclosure.
 Bring power up to the dome and lead an ethernet cable down to the cabin where you can install a dedicated access point.

-- Go with the Peplink MAX HD1 Dome LTE Router which is a Power-over-Ethernet (PoE) Cat-18 LTE-A modem inside a 4x4 cellular antenna dome.
+- Go with the Peplink MAX HD1 Dome LTE Router which is a Power-over-Ethernet (PoE) Cat-18 LTE-A modem inside a 4x4 cellular antenna dome or even the new Peplink MAX HD1 Dome Pro Router with a 5G router and Wi-Fi antennas.
 Install your SIM cards in the dome or use the optional Peplink SIM Injector and bring a single ethernet cable down to a PoE inserter and your access point in the cabin.

 For all three of these solutions, you can locate the modem/antenna set pretty much anywhere you like and lead no-loss ethernet down to your cabin.
 I am a big fan of the EPNT solution and have been using it with a 5G router on my own sailboat very successfully for several very wet Pacific Northwest months.
 I will be writing an article detailing how to build your own solution in the coming weeks.

 Given all that, which antenna setup should you choose?

 Here is our basic set of recommendations based on whether you plan on using a lot of Wi-Fi WAN or not.

 Bundled for cellular, Peplink Mobility 02 2x2 MIMO Wi-Fi Antenna plus a separate AP in the cabin for larger boats.